Python client¶

 Spawning and lifecycle¶

 spawn launches a new agent session subject to daemon.spawn.commands and daemon.spawn.allowed_paths. spawn_config reports which backend launch profiles and optional model profiles are configured.
 Pass profile to append args from daemon.spawn.profiles.<backend>.<profile>.
-Omit circle to use the daemon default (default), or pass it explicitly for another circle. kill_peer terminates a peer cleanly.
+Peer records include optional model, the last observed runtime model reported by the backend; this is not inferred from the spawn profile.
+Omit circle to use the daemon default (default), or pass it explicitly for another circle.
+The result includes registration_state, optional peer_id, and warnings; Antigravity daemon spawn returns registration_state="cli_fallback" while upstream agy hooks are pending. kill_peer always removes the peer from the mesh registry.
+It kills the backing tmux pane only when the daemon can verify the target pane by spawn ownership or matching pane peer_id metadata; otherwise the response reports tmux_killed=null.

-Restart is same-window/name first, not same-pane: tmux allocates a fresh pane through the normal spawn path after the old proven pane is killed.
-The response includes resume_mode; fresh_runtime_context reloads startup context but does not guarantee transcript replay, selected spawn profile, or exact backend conversation resume, even if the configured backend command happens to include its own native resume flags.
+Restart is same-window/name first, not same-pane: tmux allocates a fresh pane through the normal spawn path after the old verified pane is killed.
+The response includes resume_mode=resumed; if no valid backend session is available, the API returns 409 resume_unavailable before killing anything.

 info = await client.spawn_config()